ewwhash/Cyan/README.md

 This functions renames/formats the selected file system.

 ## Whitelist access
-That's feature can protect your BIOS from other people and can ask trusted user for boot.
+This feature can prevent untrusted boot (Require input from trusted user)

 ## How to build own Cyan BIOS?
 You need this lzss library, which is here: https://github.com/BrightYC/Other/blob/master/lzss.lua